-For two years or more the King’s garrison at Benthall seems to have been maintained, but in February 1645, the Royalist stronghold of Shrewsbury fell in a surprise night-time attack led by the same Col. Mytton.
-The surrounding country soon came under Parliamentary control and in July a Parliamentary garrison occupied Benthall.
-At this time the neighbourhood of Benthall and Broseley was one of the most important coalfields in the west of England.
+For two years or more, the King’s garrison at Benthall seems to have been maintained but, in February 1645, the Royalist stronghold of Shrewsbury fell in a surprise night-time attack led by the same Colonel Mytton.
+The surrounding country soon came under Parliamentary control and, in July, a Parliamentary garrison occupied Benthall.
+At this time, the neighbourhood of Benthall and Broseley was one of the most important coalfields in the west of England.

 The Parliamentarians valued Benthall garrison as a base to command the River Severn and to prevent its use for carrying coal to the Royalists at Bridgnorth and Worcester.
 Its strategic importance was recognised by the King’s men too and, later in 1645, a Royalist force made an attack on Benthall Hall at daybreak.
 After an hour’s hard fighting, the Royalists were forced to withdraw.
 From the damage done to the Drawing Room window and to the panelling, the attack seems to have impacted this end of the house most.